blimpage/your-pokemon-for-today/README.md

   - Maybe even exclude Sugimori images from the spritesheet based on whether or not a KC image is present?? :o

 - Concatenate and minify CSS & JS

+- Add a filtering option to _only_ display KC's images (and maybe one to show only ones he hasn't done?
+Would anyone ever even want that?)